 Amal Clooney Pregnant With George Clooney’s Babies?
-Couple Reportedly Expecting Twin Boy And Girl
+Couple Reportedly Expecting Twins

-If the latest rumors are in order, it’s time to break out the bubbly and celebrate: Reportedly, Amal Clooney, George Clooney’s wife, is pregnant.
-And if that’s not enough to make you hyperventilate, In Touch magazine says Amal and George are expecting twins: a boy and a girl.
+If the latest rumors are in order, it’s time to break out the bubbly and celebrate.
+Reportedly, Amal Clooney, George Clooney’s wife, is pregnant.
+And if that’s not enough to make you hyperventilate, In Touch magazine says Amal and George are expecting a boy and a girl twins

-One thing is for sure: if a rumor stays alive long enough, it has a good chance at becoming reality.
+One thing is for sure; if a rumor stays alive long enough, it has a good chance at becoming A reality.
 The publication claims to have learned that Amal is pregnant and the couple is over the moon about the news.
 With the arrival of twins, they have two reasons to be overjoyed.

 The news that Amal is expecting twins comes on the heels of several meetings she attended recently.
 George Clooney’s wife, a respected fashion barometer, normally chooses form-fitting attire that accentuates her slender figure.
 Lately, rumors began swirling when Amal stepped out in loose-fitting prints that ostensibly showed signs of a baby bump.